EXSyst/Worker/README.md

 ## Shared workers
 A shared worker is an evented worker (see above) which can have multiple masters.
 Instead of communicating with a single master using its standard I/O streams, it listens on a socket, to which any master can connect and disconnect at any time.

 A shared worker can't be stopped just by disconnecting it from all of its masters.
-The only way to gracefully stop it is to send it an appropriate message containing its "stop cookie", which was configured in its bootstrap profile (see below).
+The only way to gracefully stop it is to send it an appropriate message containing its "admin cookie", which was configured in its bootstrap profile (see below).
 It can also be terminated by standard POSIX signals, but, in this case, it may leave some garbage behind.

 Here is a minimal example of a shared worker.
 As in the previous examples, ```use```s and ```require```s are skipped for brevity.